nkfoss/ohm-str/README.md

 ## Introduction

-This project was created by me ([Nathan Foss](https://www.nathankfoss.me)) as way to exhibit my continuous learning of Angular.
-As a new grad, I figured it would useful for potential employers to see what I can do on my own.
-It also shows one of my primary interests: strength training.
-This application is also a tool that I use in my own training regimen.
+This project was created by me (Nathan Foss) to showcase my understanding of Angular and as a tool that I use in my own fitness regimen.

 The application was built mobile-first with an eye for simplicity.
-The functionality and interface are meant to emulate a strength logbook (of which many trainers still use).
-With the addition of material-design components, the application is very straight-forward.
+The functionality and interface are meant to emulate a basic logbook.
+With the addition of material-design components, the process of recording works is very streamlined.

-While this particular version of Ohm-Str is no longer in active development, I am currrently rebuilding it in React.
-Much of the functionality is the same, though the stack differs.
-Check out the progress in my [repository here](https://github.com/nkfoss/Ohm-str-react).
+While this app is no longer in active development, I still use it nearly everyday in my training.

 ## Technologies